erdebaru/marko-express-starter/components/stateful/README.md

 Contains stateful components.

+What makes a stateful component:

+To explain it simply.
+If a component has a class then it is stateful.

-Note: If the component is stateful every components used in it needs to be renderable in the client-site.
-So using server-side streaming or await components inside stateful components are not allowed.
+Note: If the component is stateful every components used in it needs to be renderable in the client-side.